-The Moroccan city of Marrakech is a cultural hub, with something to appeal to any traveler.
+The Moroccan city of Marrakech, or Marrakesh is the fourth largest city in the Kingdom of Morocco.
+It is a cultural hub, with something to appeal to any traveler.
 With a history stretching back almost a thousand years, this former capital city has expanded and evolved quickly within the last century.

 Now a sprawling metropolis and globally renowned tourist destination, Marrakech is often known as the culture and tourism capital of Morocco, and for good reason.

 Where to stay in Marrakech first time?

 The best areas to stay in Marrakech for first-time tourists are Medina, Kasbah, Gueliz, Hivernage, Chrifia, Agdal, Palmeraie, and Kennaria.
 These are the city’s most popular and safe neighborhoods that offers a wide variety of attractions and amenities

 In general, Medina is the overall best area to stay in Marrakech for first-timers due to its proximity to major attractions and its wide range of accommodations, restaurants, and shops.